tesla-local-control/tesla-local-control-addon/tesla_ble_mqtt/DOCS.md

 - MQTT_USER
 - MQTT_PWD
 - SEND_CMD_RETRY_DELAY: delay between retries in case BLE fails.
 Use 5 by default

-## 1.2 For the standalone version

-It has been tested on RPi 3B so far.
-Here are the assumptions and way forward:
-- You already have Docker working on the host device, and you are familiar with basic Docker concepts and actions
-- Clone the self packaged shell script: `wget https://github.com/raphmur/tesla-local-control-addon/blob/main/standalone/start_tesla_ble_mqtt.sh`
-- Edit the script to input your own settings (same as for HA Add on)
-- run the script: `./start_tesla_ble_mqtt.sh`, it will download the rest of the elements, build and deploy the container

 ## 2 THEN